telerik/ajax-docs/api/server/Telerik.Web.UI/SchedulerWebServiceSettings.md

 The method must be part of the web service specified through the
             	Path property.

-###  CreateRecurrenceExceptionMethod `String`
+###  InsertAppointmentMethod `String`

-Gets or sets the method name to be called to create recurrence exceptions.
+Gets or sets the method name to be called to insert appointments.

 #### Remarks
 The method must be part of the web service specified through the
             	Path property.

+###  Method `String`

+Gets or sets the method name to be called to populate items with
+            ExpandMode set to WebService.

+#### Remarks
+The method must be part of the web service specified through the
+            Path property.

+###  Method `String`

+Gets or sets the method name to be called to populate items with
+            	ExpandMode set to WebService.

+#### Remarks
+The method must be part of the web service specified through the
+            	Path property.

+###  ODataSettings `SchedulerODataSettings`

+Used to customize the OData binding settings.

+###  Path `String`

+Gets or sets the name of the web service to be used to populate items with
+            	ExpandMode set to WebService.

 ###  RemoveRecurrenceExceptionsMethod `String`